-You find the new Presets at my Capture One HDR page in the webshop.
+You find the new Presets on my Capture One HDR page on the webshop.
 You find an option to use the trial first as well.

 Note that also the existing set for Capture One 12 and earlier is renewed and expanded.
 They are included in the set with the Capture One 20 presets.

 The Basic Color Editor is one of the three Color Editors in Capture One Pro.
 It is also the only Color Editor in the free Capture One Express editions.
 The tool is now enhanced in four different ways.